bettaburger/grp/README.md

 # Overview
-Bash commands written with Go
+mini bash written in go

 ## How to use
 Clone the repository